Mustapha Tettey Addy

 However, it takes more than just a University degree to become a Master Drummer.
 In fact, the title "Master Drummer" doesn't really exist in the Ga language.
 A better translation of the African word would be "God's Drummer".

-Recorded albums
+Recorded Albums

 Mustapha spent years touring Ghana and the neighboring West African countries.
 On these trips, he studied the traditional rhythms, dances and ceremonies of the various tribes.
 The result is a number of recorded African drumming albums.